Siddharth-Dev/draggable_panel_flutter/README.md

   )
 ));
 ```
-2) If you want to touch the back stack widget when the panel is minimized, use-
+2) If you want to touch the back stack widget when the panel is minimized, pass the parent widget-
 ```
-DraggablePanelWithParent(
+DraggablePanel(
   parent: Container(color:  Colors.grey,)
   topChild: Container(color: Colors.blue, alignment: Alignment.center, child: Icon(Icons.filter, size: 50,),),
   bottomChild: Container(color:  Colors.red,),)
 ```
+### Check "Parent passed to draggable panel" example (draggable_example_four.dart) for proper implementation

 With above you will be able to touch parent container and can perform action on the same.
 You can also perform operation like show/hide panel, add widgets in between Parent and Panel by accessing the panel state:
 ```